Shares for employees

 You need Revenue approval to operate any of these schemes.

-Employer PRSI does not apply to share-based remuneration.
-However, this exemption does not apply to cash-settled awards or any cash payment that follows the value of shares.
+Employer PRSI does not apply to share-based remuneration if the shares are in the employer company or a company that controls that company.
+The employer’s PRSI exemption does not apply to cash-settled awards or any cash payment that follows the value of shares.

 There are several year-end reporting obligations for employers who operate share schemes for their employees.
 In certain circumstances, trustees have a filing obligation.

-For more information please see Share reporting obligations.
+For further information, please see Share reporting obligations.

 Next: Share awards